SiddharthChitrala/mentorship-management/README.md

 # Mentorship Management MEAN Stack Project

-Welcome to the Mentorship Management project!
-This web application facilitates mentorship relationships between teachers/mentors and students, providing a platform for communication, assignment submission, and resource sharing.
+Welcome to Mentorship Management, where mentorship experiences are enhanced through technology.
+Our MEAN stack application facilitates teacher/mentor-student relationships by offering tools for seamless communication, assignment management, resource access, and an interactive chat system.
+Elevate your mentorship journey with this app.

 ## Table of Contents